 His attempted recovery from cancer and chemotherapy was more than his earthly body could handle.
 He passed peacefully surrounded by his family.

-He is survived by his wife of 56 years Kay “Carroll” Suits; sons: Lt Robert Suits of the Cleveland Police Department, Mike Suits and Steve King, both of Atlanta, Ga., Lamar Suits and his love, Liberty Muse, of Chattanooga; grandsons: Nathan Suits and wife, Kelly, of Chickamauga Ga. and Jason Suits of Cleveland; granddaughters: Paige Young and Kayla Suits, both of Chattanooga; great granddaughters: Elizabeth and Sara Kate Suits, both of Chickamauga and Madison Koenig of Chattanooga; brothers: Gary Suits and wife, Bonnie, Ken Suits and wife, Janie, and Terry Suits all of Cleveland, Dennis Suits and wife, Barbara of Tullahoma; sisters: Connie and husband, Ronnie Anderson, Kathy and husband, Dan Gillum, and Kim Monroe, all of Cleveland; several nieces, nephews and cousins.
-He is further survived by his story-telling, Cohutta school buddies and friends of which he has kept lifelong relationships and special people in his life Martha Ledford, Joyce Hall, Taylor Hardin and Sue Griffith, as well as his grand dogs: Jenny Kay, Smudge, Emma, and the half horse Maggie Mae.
+He is survived by his wife of 56 years, Kay “Carroll” Suits; sons: Lt.
+Robert Suits of the Cleveland Police Department, Mike Suits and Steve King, both of Atlanta, Ga., Lamar Suits and his love, Liberty Muse, of Chattanooga; grandsons: Nathan Suits and wife, Kelly, of Chickamauga, Ga., and Jason Suits of Cleveland; granddaughters: Paige Young and Kayla Suits, of Chattanooga; great- granddaughters: Elizabeth and Sara Kate Suits, both of Chickamauga and Madison Koenig of Chattanooga; brothers: Gary Suits and wife, Bonnie, Ken Suits and wife, Janie, and Terry Suits, all of Cleveland, Dennis Suits and wife, Barbara of Tullahoma; sisters: Connie and husband, Ronnie Anderson, Kathy and husband, Dan Gillum and Kim Monroe, all of Cleveland; several nieces, nephews and cousins.
+He is further survived by his story-telling, Cohutta school buddies and friends of which he has kept lifelong relationships and special people in his life, Martha Ledford, Joyce Hall, Taylor Hardin and Sue Griffith, and his grand dogs: Jenny Kay, Smudge, Emma, and the half horse Maggie Mae.

-A Remembrance of life service will be held at 1 p.m.
+A Remembrance of Life service will be held 1 p.m.
 Wednesday, Nov.
 14, 2012, at the North Ocoee Chapel of the Jim Rush funeral homes with the Rev. James Vaughn and the Rev. Ricky Vaughn officiating.

-Interment will follow in the Hilcrest Memorial Gardens with a white dove release concluding the service.
-Nathan Suits, Jason Suits, Dennis Suits, Gary Suits, Ken Suits and Steve Suits will serve as casket bearers.
-Honorary casket bearers will be Terry Suits, Brian Suits, Jerry “Bubba” Suits, Jim Flannery, David Griffith, James Johnson, Cecil Hall, Leo Whaley and the whole story telling Cohutta Gang.
+Casketbearers will be Robert Suits, Jason Suits, Dennis Suits, Gary Suits, Ken Suits and Steve Suits.
+Honorary casketbearers will be Terry Suits, Brian Suits, Jerry “Bubba” Suits, Jim Flannery, David Griffith, James Johnson, Cecil Hall, Leo Whaley and the whole story telling Cohutta Gang.

-The family will receive friends from 2 to 8 this evening at Clingan Ridge Baptist Church.
+The family will receive friends Tuesday, Nov.
+13, 2012, from 2 until 8 at Clingan Ridge Baptist Church in Cleveland.